ryanwhowe/websocket-workshop/README.md

 $connection->open();
 ```

 Now we have the basic client similar to lesson 3.
-Inside the connection we can register a procedure
+Inside the `on(open)` we can register a procedure
 that matches the name we supplied in the authentication config:

 ```
 $name = 'workshop.auth';
 $session->register($name, function (){
-    return [
+    // This is the "yolo" authenticator - it lets anyone in return [
-        'role' => 'type1',
+        'role' => 'basic-user',
         'secret' => 'abc',
     ];
 })->then(function () use ($name){